Recently, I made it a point to ask anyone I meet what investment options they are interested in.

 The major reason for the economic slump in 2016 was predominantly a function of negative growth in the economy which had a negative impact on consumption and overall economic activities.

-However, there are indications Nigeria is gearing up to exit recession and return to positive growth later in 2017.
+However, there are indications the Nigerian economy is gearing up to exit recession and return to positive growth later in 2017.

 Some of these indications include;